-- a) For financial assets and liabilities which have short-term maturities, including cash and cash equivalents, trade and other accounts receivable, trade and other account payable, and short-term loans from financial institutions, the carrying amounts in the statement of financial position approximate their fair value. - b) The fair value of equity securities is generally derived from quoted market prices, or based on generally accepted pricing models when no market price is available. - c) The fair value of short-term loans is estimated by discounting expected future cash flows by the current market interest rate of loans with similar terms and conditions. - d) The fair value of derivatives has been determined using a discounted future cash flow model and a valuation model technique.
+a) For financial assets and liabilities which have short-term maturities, including cash and cash equivalents, trade and other accounts receivable, trade and other account payable and trust receipts, the carrying amounts in the statement of financial position approximate their fair value.

+b) The fair value of equity securities is generally derived from quoted market prices, or based on generally accepted pricing models when no market price is available.

+c) The carrying amounts of long-term loan carrying interest at rates approximating the market rate, in the statement of financial position approximates their fair value.

+d) The fair value of derivatives has been determined using a discounted future cash flow model and a valuation model technique.
 Most of the inputs used for the valuation are observable in the relevant market, such as spot rates of foreign currencies, yield curves of the respective currencies, interest rate yield curves and commodity price yield curves.
 The Group considers to counterparty credit risk when determining the fair value of derivatives.